Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 94 in 2025.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 94 in 2025.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 31 and the average GPA was 3.8.
+The average ACT score for all the admitted students in 2025 was 31 and the average GPA was 3.8.
 That means that you need a GPA that's above average in order to get into Thomas Aquinas College - New England; the same goes for your ACT score.

 The SAT Critical Reading average score was 710 for the newly enrolled students, while the average SAT Math score was 590.